gwcbi/HPC/colonialone.md

-# Logging on to Colonial One
+# Logging on to GW's cluster Pegasus
-Colonial One is GWU's high performance computing cluster that is available to all students and faculty.
+Pegasus (formerly called Colonial One) is GWU's high performance computing cluster that is available to all students and faculty.
 For more information and some helpful youtube videos, visit the [Colonial One wiki](https://colonialone.gwu.edu/)

+The Pegasus cluster is only available if you are on campus or have access to GW's VPN.
+To access the VPN, you need to first download [Cisco AnyConnect](https://my.gwu.edu/mod/downloads/?category=VPN), and then follow the instructions listed [here](https://seascf.seas.gwu.edu/vpn-access).

 ### Getting access
 To request access, visit the [Getting Access](https://colonialone.gwu.edu/getting-access/) page, and let them know what research group you're in, and (for students) your advisor / PI.

-After you are approved, log in on the command line by typing:
+After you get an email saying you are approved, log in on the command line by typing:

-`ssh <username>@login.colonialone.gwu.edu`
+`ssh <username>@pegasus.colonialone.gwu.edu`

 where `<username>` is your GWU Net ID, the part of your email before the @.